Net-Mist/tell-me-the-odds/Readme.md

 Contains the `compute_probability_of_success` function.

+> Implementation notes:
+> It is fundamentally an A\* algorithm, patched to explore first paths without bounty hunters.
+> First, a Dijkstra algorithm is run to compute the shortest distance between every planet and the destination.
+This will be the heuristic function of the A\* algorithm.
+> Then the A\* is run, first without allowing to cross the path of a bounty hunter, then allowing a single one, ...
+> This logic is automatically implemented thanks to a BinaryHeap.

 ### Application services

 Contains the definition of `MillenniumFalconData` and `EmpireData` matching the json formats specified in the requirements of the app, and `Route` matching the database data format (but without db-related types or field) and some code to bridge the data.